 (Forgive me, “bottom is for babies,” says my six-year-old, “hull” is the correct term here).

-So, once Titanic was built, the next step was to paint it.
-Amazon (no way around it, Amazon is a constant presence in our lives) provided all the necessary paints and brushes.
+Once Titanic was built, the next step was to paint it.
 And here she is… a thing of beauty.
-Note fine details, like crow’s nests and a red trim on the bottom (pardon, on the hull).
+Note the fine details, like crow’s nests and red trim on the bottom (pardon, on the hull).

 To commemorate the Titanic’s anniversary we baked Titanic Cake (it’s actually a three-layer Butterscotch Cake).
 Here is the link to the recipe.